 - Hatfield Association of Rail Travellers

-The next meeting is still planned for Saturday 28th March, but via video-conference.
-The particular topic will again be the draft Rail Strategy for Hertfordshire, the County Council consultation closing on Monday 30th March.
-Our shared aspirations for a post-GTR era, whatever form a successor operational contract, or contracts, might be in the wake of the forthcoming publication of the Williams Rail Review, will also be referenced.
+The particular topic for our 28 March meeting was the draft Rail Strategy for Hertfordshire, the County Council consultation which closed on Monday 30 March.
+Our shared aspirations for a post-GTR era, whatever form a successor operational contract, or contracts, might be in the wake of the forthcoming publication of the Williams Rail Review, were also referenced.

-It will therefore NOT be held as usual at St. Paul's Church, corner of Hatfield Road/Blandford Road, St. Albans, AL1 4JP.
+It was therefore NOT held as usual at St. Paul's Church, corner of Hatfield Road/Blandford Road, St. Albans, AL1 4JP.
 10.45 for 11.00 start, to 13.00.
 Contact Division Convener Neil Middleton, below.
 All rail user groups and community rail partnerships welcome.

 We have held several valuable meetings of this Division, formed in 2014, all in St. Albans.
 Regular participants include members from a number of local rail user groups and our neighbouring Thames Valley and East Anglia branches, plus Trevor Mason of Herts County Council and previously Larry Heyman, now Patrick Ladbury from GTR.

 Stay up-to-date with all Railfuture and other events here and other key rail dates here.

 Catch up with other London & South East rail development campaigning news in the regional branch newsletter railse here.
 Also subscribe there to the branch's new monthly e-newsletter inter-railse.